EigoStudio/H-G/README.md

 Legal action may be taken in the event of copyright infringement or unauthorized usage.

 ---
-© 2026 [Tamaki Asada / eigostudio-stepforward.com].
+© 2026 Tamaki Asada / eigostudio-stepforward.com.
 All rights reserved.